 If a product has been discontinued, the APQR must be conducted within the expiration date (or retest period, if applicable) of the last commercial lot and through the end of the stability program.

-If the product has been sold to another Marketing Authorization Holder, appropriate quality agreements with such legal entity should be made to ensure that APQR requirements are met throughout the product lifecycle.
+If the product has been sold to another MAH, appropriate quality agreements with such legal entity should be made to ensure that APQR requirements are met throughout the product lifecycle.

-Any changes must be reviewed and approved by < (e.g., change the review period, or add additional products/intermediates to the program).
+Any changes must be reviewed and approved by e.g., Quality Management Director (e.g., change the review period, or add additional products/intermediates to the program).

-Amendments to <should be made in a timely manner so that these amendments are reflected in the affected APQRs.
-In the event of a discrepancy between the approved < and the actual plan for a particular report, an APQR may be initiated prior to formal approval of the updated version of <.
-Document change reasons should be reflected in the updated version of <.
+Amendments to APQR Annual Planshould be made in a timely manner so that these amendments are reflected in the affected APQRs.
+In the event of a discrepancy between the approved APQR Annual Plan and the actual plan for a particular report, an APQR may be initiated prior to formal approval of the updated version of APQR Annual Plan.
+Document change reasons should be reflected in the updated version of APQR Annual Plan.

-Each instance identified in < must contain at least:
+Each instance identified in APQR Annual Plan must contain at least:

 product information: e.g., product name, dosage form, strength, material identifier (e.g., ERP material number),